Hiding in Plain Sight: Immigrant Women and Domestic Violence (2020) Halifax: Fernwood Publishing

 Wendy Chan is a criminology-trained social scientist interested in the intersections of gender, race and class differences in the context of the criminal justice system, mainstream media, immigration and welfare systems.
 Her past projects have examined the criminalization of marginalized groups in Canada, focusing specifically on the ideological underpinnings of their treatment by social institutions and the state.
 She is currently working on two projects in the area of domestic violence.
 The first project examines legal access to justice for victims of domestic violence and the second explores the barriers to service provision for abused immigrant women in BC.

-Criminalizing Race, Criminalizing Poverty: Welfare Fraud Enforcement in Canada (2007) by Kiran Mirchandani and Wendy Chan.
-Fernwood Publishing.
+Criminalizing Race, Criminalizing Poverty: Welfare Fraud Enforcement in Canada (2007) Co-authored with Kiran Mirchandani.
+Halifax: Fernwood Publishing.

 Research Awards and Funding